MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from neutrino observations

-\textbf{Limits from neutrino observations:} Neutrino telescopes can detect the (anti)neutrinos coming from DM annihilations, instead of the $e^-(e^+)$ and $\gamma$-ray photons.
-Hence, the resulting constraints are strongest for the primary $\nu\bar{\nu}$ final state.
-Here, we consider the data of three different neutrino observations, assuming the DM distribution inside the MW halo follows a NFW profile with the conservative set of parameters, discussed earlier.
+Neutrino telescopes detect the (anti)neutrinos (instead of the $e^-(e^+)$ and $\gamma$-ray photons) coming from DM annihilations, thereby providing strongest constraints for the primary $\nu\bar{\nu}$ channel.
+Here, we consider the data of three different neutrino observations, assuming the DM distribution inside the MW halo follows a NFW profile (see Eq.~\ref{eq:NFW}) with the conservative set of parameters, discussed earlier.